exu-g/configs/arch-config/Dokumente/notes/multimedia-pi.md

 plasmashell --replace -p org.kde.plasma.mycroft.bigscreen
 ```
-Add the script to "Autostart" in the settings.
+Add the script to "autostart" in the settings.
 Make sure executable is set